21 Computer Science (CS) CV Examples For 2025

 This is one of the most challenging aspects of creating a technical, more specifically, computer science CV.
 There’s so much you can include, but only limited space.
 So, be strategic.

-Focus on skills that are genuinely in demand (and no, “vibe-coding” is not a real skill, save it for social media, not your CV):
+Focus on skills that are actually in demand (and no, “vibe-coding” is not a real skill, save it for social media, not your CV):

 • Python